case-contract-testing/contract-case/packages/documentation/docs/defining-contracts/creating-a-contract.md

 # Creating a contract

+Here's the contract testing lifecycle:

+1. You are here ---> Define a contract <--- You are here

+   1. Define examples
+   1. Run tests to confirm the examples are correct
+   1. Upload contracts to a broker

+1. Verify the contract:
+   1. Download contract from the broker
+   1. Verify the contract
+   1. Publish verification result to the broker

+## To create a contract

-A contract starts with a `defineContract` call.
+In ContractCase, a contract starts with a `defineContract` call.
 This can be configured with a `ContractCaseConfig` object (see [the configuration options reference here](/docs/reference/configuring)).